ApolloFoundation/Apollo/README.md

    * application should start in desktop mode
    * if you require command line mode -> use ___run.bat___ instead of ___run-desktop.bat___

+## Possible problems and solutions
+In case you get compilation error like: package com.sun.javafx.scene.control.skin does not exist [ERROR] /Apollo/src/main/java/com/apollocurrency/aplwallet/apldesktop/WalletContextMenu.java:[24,20] package javafx.event does not exist
+[ERROR] /Apollo/src/main/java/com/apollocurrency/aplwallet/apldesktop/WalletContextMenu.java:[25,20] package javafx.scene does not exist
+[ERROR] /Apollo/src/main/java/com/apollocurrency/aplwallet/apldesktop/WalletContextMenu.java:[27,28] package javafx.scene.control does not exist

+you have to install 'openfx' library for JDK

+* on Ubuntu install by command > sudo apt-get install openjfx